kjbrawner22/clox/README.md

 # Clox - Implementation following [Crafting Interpreters](https://www.craftinginterpreters.com)

 NOTE: I'm using chapter numbers relative to the start of clox, not jlox.
 Chapter 1 is ["Chunks of Bytecode"](http://www.craftinginterpreters.com/chunks-of-bytecode.html), which is Chapter 14.
+I also stopped using chapter numbers and just started labeling based on the chapter title.

+### 5/21/2019
+- Finished "Jumping Forward and Back".
+- Waiting for next chapter to be written... \*sigh\*

 ### 5/17/2019
-- Finished "Local Variables"
+- Finished "Local Variables".
-- wrote a small scope test
+- wrote a small scope test.

 ### 5/15/2019
-- Finished "Global Variables"
+- Finished "Global Variables".
-- Started "Local Variables"
+- Started "Local Variables".

 ### 5/13/2019
 - Finished "Hash Tables".

 ### 5/12/2019
 - Finished "Strings".
-- created mini `make test` command to run lox files in the `tests` folder
+- created mini `make test` command to run lox scripts in the `tests` folder.

 ### 5/9/2019
 - Finished [chapter_5](https://github.com/kjbrawner22/clox/tree/chapter_5).